 UEFI and Secure Boot

-Secure boot matters because there’s a glaring security hole that’s been present in almost every PC since day one, and it’s very simple, and very powerful:
+Secure boot matters because there’s a glaring security hole that’s been present in almost every PC since day one.
+It’s very simple and very powerful.

 In fact, I often leverage this fact when people have lost their system administrator password.
-I’ve lost the password to my Windows Administrator account.
-How do I get it back? is an article on Ask Leo! that walks through the steps of resetting the administrator password by booting from a CD-ROM with the appropriate tools.
+I’ve Lost the Password to My Windows Administrator Account.
+How Do I Get It Back? walks you through the steps to reset the administrator password by booting from a CD-ROM with the appropriate tools.

-Secure Boot, when enabled, prevents this from being possible.
-It can prevent changes in the boot order, and it can restrict booting to only “official” boot images.
+Secure Boot, when enabled, prevents this.
+It prevents changes in the boot order and can restrict booting to only “official” boot images.

-Windows 8 is the first version of Windows that can take advantage of UEFI and Secure Boot.
-That means that if your Windows 8 system has UEFI and has Secure Boot turned on, then it’s very possible that in order to boot from something other than the hard disk you’ll need to turn Secure Boot off first.
+Windows 8 and Windows 10 take advantage of UEFI and Secure Boot.
+That means that if your system has UEFI and Secure Boot turned on, then in order to boot from something other than the hard disk, you may need to turn Secure Boot off first.

 This will reboot into a “Choose an option” screen:

-I can’t show you what comes next, because it’s different from machine to machine.
+I can’t tell you what comes next, because it’s different from machine to machine.

-If your machine uses UEFI and Windows 8 recognizes it, there will be an additional option on this screen: UEFI Firmware Settings.
-Click on that to be taken to the UEFI interface for your computer.
+If your machine uses UEFI, there may be an additional option: UEFI Firmware Settings.
+Click on that to go to the UEFI interface for your computer.
 The option to disable Secure Boot should be in that interface.
 You may need to check your computer’s documentation for its specific location.

 Changing the boot order

-Like the BIOS before it, UEFI also controls the boot order – which devices the computer will look to boot from first.
+Like BIOS before it, UEFI controls the boot order: which devices the computer tries to boot from and in what order.